 scores.RandomScore

-Returns random confidence scores per sample.
+Returns random uncertainty scores per sample.

 Usage